top of page

 Smart Home Technology for Sustainable Living

 Smart home technology presents exciting opportunities for families to enhance sustainability.
-Smart thermostats can cut energy usage by 10 to 12 percent by adjusting the heating and cooling schedule according to the family's daily routine.
+Smart thermostats can cut energy usage by 10 to 12 percent by adjusting the heating and cooling schedule to the family's daily routine.

 Biophilic Design: Bringing Nature Indoors